LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_thinq_en.md

           tags:
             - Device API
           summary: Get Device Profile
+          description: |
-          description: API for viewing device profiles > Device profiles are information describing the attributes of an LG home appliance and are the device data used by the LG ThinQ platform.
+            API for viewing device profiles.
+Device profiles are information describing the attributes of an LG home appliance and are the device data used by the LG ThinQ platform.
           parameters:
             - required: true
               $ref: '#/components/parameters/Authorization'